adisarip/DSAPS/assignment_1/20173071_Q3/Readme.txt

 Implementation of deque must satisfy the following performance requirements:
 ----------------------------------------------------------------------------
-- deque() - initialize a blank deque.
+- Deque() - initialize a blank deque.
-- deque(n,x) - initialize a deque of length n with all values as x.
+- Deque(n,x) - initialize a deque of length n with all values as x.
 - push_back(x) - append data x at the end.
 - pop_back() - erase data at the end.
 - push_front(x) - append data x at the beginning.
 - pop_front() - erase data at the beginning.
 - front() - returns the first element(value) in the deque.
 - back() - returns the last element(value) in the deque.
-- empty() - returns true if deque is empty else returns false.
+- isEmpty() - returns true if deque is empty else returns false.
 - size() - returns the current size of deque.
 - resize(x, d, direction) - changes the size dynamically.
 If the new size is greater than the current size of the deque, then fill the empty space with the default value d.